aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Maki.md

 ## Post move logic
 The following logic happens after the usage of the single target single and double sword slash moves:

-- If `data[1]` is above 0 (the party wide sword slash and charging move cooldowns), it is decremented
+- If `data[1]` is above 0 (the party wide sword slash move and charging move cooldowns), it is decremented

 ## Move 1 - Single sword slash
 A single target sword slash.